mikehulluk/morphforge/doc/srcs/installation.rst

 .. warning::

-    I have only tested morphforge on Python 2.7 on Ubuntu 11.10.
+    I have only tested morphforge on Python 2.7 on Ubuntu.
-    It should work fine on other -nix, although it is hardwired to expected certain paths in mod-file compilation, so there might be a problem runnning NEURON simulations on OSX.
+    It should work fine on other -nix, although it is hardwired to expected certain paths in mod-file compilation, so there might be a problem running NEURON simulations on OSX.
 This is not insurmountable, I just haven't done it!